-Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
 The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your Chevrolet R10 Suburban.
-Between your A/C condenser and the expansion valve is the receiver drier, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
+Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
 Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Chevrolet R10 Suburban A/C receiver drier or accumulator.

 Given all the hassles associated with installing a part to fix your car or truck, let www.carpartsdiscount.com be the number one store you go to make buying it easy.
 Buy all the car parts you will ever need from carpartsdiscount.com and save time and money on all your upcoming repairs.
 Buying new Chevrolet parts from www.carpartsdiscount.com means you are getting the best deal on the highest quality original and aftermarket replacement R10 Suburban parts on the internet.
 Chevrolet R10 Suburban A/C Receiver Drier & Accumulator parts for 1988, 1987 vehicles are available here... just click your year to find them.